Finance Africa's Sustainable Future

 • Invest in your career by making contact with industry professionals and developing an extended network of like-minded peers.

-Three application cycles run between 1 May 2025 - 15 December 2025
+Three application cycles run between 15 July 2026 - 28 February 2027

-• General application: 1 September 2025 – 15 November 2025
+General application: 16 September 2026 – 30 November 2026

-• Late application: 16 November – 15 February (if places are still available)
+Late application: 1 December 2026 - 28 February 2027 (if places are still available)

-Early application are considered on a rolling basis, while all general application are considered at the closing date of the general application period.
+Early applications are considered on a rolling basis, while all general application are considered at the closing date of the general application period.
 Late applications will only be open if there are places still available on the programme.

 The programme has been designed to take into account the needs and constraints of working professionals, combining intensive in-person teaching over short periods (at the beginning and the end of the programme) with online classes in the late afternoon throughout the year.
-Course require preparation ahead of time, group work and the submission of assignments.
+Courses require preparation ahead of time, group work and the submission of assignments.

 Once you graduate from the UCT GSB you will join our alumni network which is a dynamic forum that comprises more than 23 000 past UCT GSB students in 68 countries worldwide.
 Many of the UCT GSB’s alumni hold key positions in top companies or have started their own successful businesses.
 Alumni play a vital role in supporting and encouraging more recent graduates to follow in their footsteps and UCT GSB students who find employment after graduation - particularly internationally - frequently do so through alumni contacts.